 PWN Copenhagen offers networking/social events, as well as monthly speaker events.
 We of...Read more

-PWN Copenhagen developed and launched our Women’s Entrepreneurship Group (WEG) in 2014...Read more
+PWN Copenhagen developed Women’s Entrepreneurship Group (WEG) at the end of 2014 and it...Read more

 It’s no secret that balanced leadership is no longer simply the ‘right’ thing to do....Read more